-Since opening in 1996, the shop has become a Crestline institution, the go-to destination for customers others in search of classic, specialty children’s clothing, linens, furniture, and accessories, as well as nursery design.
+Since opening in 1996, Once Upon a Time has become a Crestline institution, the go-to destination for customers others in search of classic, specialty children’s clothing, linens, furniture, and accessories, as well as nursery design.
 Co-owner Linda Mayer Flaherty laughs as she says, “At the time [the shop opened], I often joked about my children not being ready to be mothers, but I was ready to be a grandmother so I opened a baby store.”

 Flaherty got her start making custom linens for nurseries, which she turned into a business called Nursery Décor.
 She was studying interior design at Southern Institute at the same time, and as part of her class work, was one of a group of students who designed a twin’s nursery for the 1994 Decorator’s Showhouse.
 While working on the nursery, she saw an advertisement for a European crib she thought would be perfect for the project.
 She imported two Simon Horn Cots (as they are called in Europe) for the room, and after the success of the Showhouse, took the cribs to a consignment shop to sell.
 The first one sold within two hours, and the second shortly thereafter.
 The shop owner wanted more of the cribs, and so began Flaherty’s 10-year career as the exclusive American representative and importer for Simon Horn Furniture.